patrickcd/dilemma/README.md

 ### Paths

 Dilemma uses a powerful path lookup system based on [JQ](https://stedolan.github.io/jq/) to access nested data within variables.
 This allows you to:

-- Navigate deeply nested structures with slash notation (`user/profile/preferences/theme`)
+- Navigate deeply nested structures with slash notation (`user.profile.preferences.theme`)
-- Access elements in arrays using numeric indices in the path (`users/0/name`)
+- Access elements in arrays using numeric indices in the path (`users[0].name`)
-- Leading forward slash is optional (both `user/name` and `/user/name` work)

 #### Advanced: Direct JQ Expressions